Diagram: Visual artifacts of turning left/right in a first-person shooter game such as Counter Strike: GO.

 - Frame Rate Amplification Technologies

 Earlier, 4K televisions used to cost a huge fortune.
-Today, 4K televisions are affordable, and and retina resolution smartphones are common.
+Today, 4K televisions are affordable, and retina resolution smartphones are now common.

 Earlier, 3D accelerators used to cost a huge fortune.
 Today, even a low-end smartphone or smartwatch has more 3D computing power than a 3Dfx Voodoo or original GeForce256 graphics card.